NunoAlexandre/nunoalexandre.github.io/_posts/2016-12-30-the-craft-of-typography.markdown

 ### A Touch of History
-Since my 8 years of age, I have loved History, so to learn about the history of Type was really cool.
+I have loved and been interested in History since my young days, so I enjoyed a great deal to learn about the history of Type.
 In the old times all the typographic work was handcrafted by the scribes but since it was expensive, slow and error-prone, the Type built of metal blocks were created.

 I found particularly interesting to learn that several versions of the same letter were designed in order to make the text look as if it was hand-written.